Every pyrographer needs to know how to clean wood burner tips in order to preserve the integrity of the tool tips and improve their lifespan.

 Increased heat when cleaning pyrography tips usually seems to be the most recommended.

 The process is quite simple really.
-Increase the heat to the pen’s maximum setting, this then aids to the peeling or loosening of the carbon from the tip.
+Increase the heat to the pen’s maximum setting, this then aids in the peeling or loosening of the carbon from the tip.

 After that, simply switch it off.
 Take a soft cloth to wipe off carbon residue from the pen tip, to remove any residue left.